Twintop/TwintopInsanityBar/README.md

 - **Per-Layout Settings** - Edit Mode configuration is saved separately for each HUD layout, so you can have different positions and settings for each
 - **Free Position Mode** - Place the bar anywhere on screen with drag-and-drop positioning while in Edit Mode
+- **Per-Bar Edit Mode Control** - Any bar anchored to the screen can be independently controlled by Edit Mode, including anchoring to the Cooldown Manager
+- **Bar-to-Bar Anchoring** - Anchor bars to other bars for automatic relative positioning instead of using manual X/Y offsets from the Primary Resource Bar
-- **Anchor to Cooldown Manager** - Optionally anchor the bar above or below Blizzard's Cooldown Manager Essential Abilities frame to keep it aligned with your HUD
+- **Anchor to Cooldown Manager** - Optionally anchor any screen-anchored bar above or below Blizzard's Cooldown Manager Essential Abilities frame
 - **Match Cooldown Manager Width** - When anchored to the Cooldown Manager, optionally match its width for a cohesive look
 - **Vertical Offset** - Fine-tune vertical spacing when anchored to the Cooldown Manager
+- **Reset Edit Mode Data** - Clear all stored Edit Mode layout data from the "Reset Defaults" tab in Global Options

 ### Primary Resource Bar